parkji30/netlify/content/authors/admin/_index.md

   url: "https://www.queensu.ca/physics/home"

 # Short bio (displayed in user profile at end of posts)
 bio: I am an experimental physicist working under the supervision of Dr. Laura Fissel.
-My research interests are in designing balloon borne telescopes to investigate the inefficieny of star formations.
+My research interests are in designing balloon borne telescopes to investigate the inefficiency of star formations.

 interests:
 - Star Formation